pjotrp/rq/README.md

 INSTALL

-    gem1.8 install rq-ruby1.8 (see top of page)
+    gem install rq-ruby1.9 (see also top of page)

 TEST